 The process will take some time to update the contact information depending upon how many contacts you upload.

 You can verify whether the properties are added to the contacts or by visiting Recipients > Contacts in the EAC.

 To check any contact’s properties, click Edit on any contact.

 You can also check the contact’s properties in the address book of Outlook and Outlook web app.

 So, following the above steps, you can add new external contacts in Exchange Online.
 But sometimes the manual process doesn’t work properly, and users often get errors while migrating external contacts to Exchange Online.
+And, of course, the process seems long and technical and so not suitable for all users.
 Therefore, they need a solution that provides flawless migration of contacts to Exchange Online.